ssarwa/multitiered-app-on-azure/README.md

 git clone https://github.com/ssarwa/multitiered-app-on-azure
 cd multitiered-app-on-azure

-# You could use script.sh as your working file.
+# You could use script.azcli as your working file.
 Don't run the script as is!
 ```

 #### Initialize variables